django-girls-switzerland/static-website-tutorial-english/chapter1/preparation.md

 The next thing you will need is a folder on your computer to put your codefiles of the workshop in.
 Your Home directory is a good choice in most cases.
 On Windows this might look something like this: `C:\Users\Name\` \(with `Name` your login name\).

+> **NOTE:** On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.

 In this folder we will now create a subfolder with the name  `djangogirls`.

-To do this we will have to open the terminal and navigate to the right place \(you can find an explanation of what the terminal is in the Tools section\)
+To do this we will have to open the terminal and navigate to the right place \(you can find an explanation of what the terminal is in the [Tools](/chapter1/tools.md) section\)

 We will write here where you will most probably finde the Terminal on your computer.
 Ask your coach to help you if you don't find it: